anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-oobe-enrollment.md

 This lab will validate that:

 - A Windows device can be set up for work or school during OOBE.
+- The device can be named using a consistent lab naming standard.
 - The device can join Microsoft Entra ID.
 - The device can automatically enroll into Microsoft Intune.
 - The device can appear in the Intune admin center.